Photography credit: Cesar Ghisilieri

-Check out these resources from Kids Help Phone to help you learn more and set boundaries around when and how you use social media.
+These resources from Kids Help Phone can help you learn more and set boundaries around when and how you use social media.
 When you click on a dropdown, you’ll find links and tools to support you wherever you are on your journey.

 - VIDEO: How do social media algorithms work?
 (CBC Kids News)

 - VIDEO: How do social media influencers make money?
 (CBC Kids News)

 - VIDEO: How to tell the difference between real and fake news (CBC Kids News)

 - VIDEO: What to know before clicking ‘I agree’ on an app agreement (CBC Kids News)

 - GAME: Reality Check (Media Smarts)